-Stellenbosch University offers students the option to participate in a tour of the famous "Garden Route" for an additional fee.
+Stellenbosch University gives students resources to stay and participate in a tour of the famous "Garden Route" for an additional fee.
+The Garden Route tour is independent of the summer school so students will book and pay the tour company directly.
 Students visit the beautiful Garden Route for six days and five nights with a guide.
-The fee includes transport, bed, breakfast and dinner (threestar).
+The fee includes transport, bed, breakfast and dinner (three-star).